 What Is A Therapy Cat?

-Similarly to therapy horses and other animals, therapy cats offer comfort to those in need of some help while battling either physical or emotional health complications.
+Similarly to therapy horses and other animals, therapy cats offer comfort to those who need help battling physical or emotional health complications.

 It’s been proven that the human-animal interaction with therapy pets is beneficial for coping with:

-Therapy pets can significantly ease the pains of patients suffering from a variety of health disorders – from heart strokes to autism and even to suicidal depression.
+Therapy pets can significantly ease the pains of patients suffering from a variety of health disorders – from heart strokes to autism and even depression.

-Despite the fact that cats in general are often depicted as whimsical and sometimes even potentially dangerous, therapy cats are professionally certified, fully trained, experienced and utterly reliable animals.
+Even though cats are often depicted as whimsical and sometimes even potentially dangerous, therapy cats are professionally certified, fully trained, experienced, and utterly reliable animals.

 How Can You Get A Therapy Cat?